temporalio/documentation/kb/prometheus-grafana-setup-cloud.md

 4. In the **HTTP** section, enter your Prometheus endpoint in the URL field.
    If running Prometheus locally as described in the examples in this article, enter `http://localhost:9090`.
 5. For this example, enable **Skip TLS Verify** in the **Auth** section.
-6. Select **Save and test** to ensure that the data source is working properly.
+6. Click **Save and test** to verify that the data source is working.

 If you see issues in setting this data source, check whether the endpoints set in your SDKs are showing metrics.
 If you don’t see your SDK metrics at the scrape endpoints defined, check whether your Workers and Workflow Executions are running.